ryanarnouk/runtime-vm/README.md

 ## Setup
 - A C compiler is required to compile the project.
 I use Clang on my machine.
-Note that the Makefile references `gcc`, but a symlink should exist to point to C lang instead.
+Note that the Makefile references `gcc`, but a symlink should exist to point to Clang instead.

 1. Clone project